lamesjinden/CSharp.LangEx/README.md

-# CSharp.LangEx
+# PlayWell
-A collection of utility methods and classes.
+A collection of utilities to enable declarative programming.

 ##Maybe Monad
 A simple, complete implementation of the Maybe monad.